 New renewable electricity auction

-The ACT Government has announced a new renewable electricity auction, to be held over 2019 and into 2020.
-To register for more information about the auction and receive notification when the auction opens by email, email firstname.lastname@example.org
+The ACT Government has announced a new renewable electricity auction, to be held over 2019 and into 2020, which opened to bids on 15 November 2019.
+To register for more information about the auction and receive notification when the auction opens by email, email email@example.com

-Full auction documentation, including a request for proposal document and draft deed of feed-in tariff (FiT) entitlement, will be available by emailing email@example.com.
+Full auction documentation, including a request for proposal document and draft deed of feed-in tariff (FiT) entitlement, is available by emailing firstname.lastname@example.org.